How to check which version you have

 How to download an older version of any Creative Cloud app

 Older versions of Creative Cloud software must be downloaded through the Creative Cloud Desktop app.
-Before CC 2019, the desktop app was the only way to download any CC software.

 The first step is to see if you have the desktop app installed.
 To do so, check whether or not you have a Creative Cloud symbol in the menu bar (top right of your screen, near the time) or use the spotlight search (magnifying glass) and search Creative Cloud.